edmundlth/edmundlth.github.io/_posts/2021-12-28-singular-learning-theory-part-1.md

  I(p) = -\log p.
 $$

 If we have a set of events following a probability distribution<span sidenote>more precisely, a sigma algebra of events with a probability measure, i.e. a probability space</span>, we can quantify the _expected_ amount of information, or the expected amount of surprise if we were to observe a large amount events drawn from the distribution.
-See Shanon's original 1948 paper[^2] that started off information theory for formal derivation and discussion.
+See Shanon's original 1948 paper (<a href="#ref-3">Shanon, 1948</a>) that started off information theory for formal derivation and discussion.

 <div class=def>
   <p>